tobya/laravel-mssql-dateformat/readme.md

 # MSSQL Dateformat Fixer

-There is an international date format `Y-m-d` that is supposed to be universal, however the MSSQL implementation is flawed and is NOT universal and incorrectly interprets `Y-m-d`  as `Y-d-m` which is beyond idiotic.
+There is an [international date format (ISO standard)](https://www.iso.org/iso-8601-date-and-time-format.html)  (YYYY-MM-DD) `Y-m-d` that is supposed to be universal, however the MSSQL implementation is flawed and is NOT universal and incorrectly interprets `Y-m-d`  as `Y-d-m` which is beyond idiotic.
 Laravel uses `Y-m-d` as their international format, which can lead to errors depending on SQL SERVER Settings.

 There is one format `Ymd` which is absolutely gauranteed to always be interpreted by SQLServer as `Ymd`.
 This command patches the file in illuminate library to use `Ymd` instead of `Y-m-d`.
-I [Requested]() that the change be made in the illuminate library but it was felt the change was too big to be made.
+I [Requested](https://github.com/laravel/framework/issues/49074) that the change be made in the illuminate library but it was felt the change was too big to be made.

 I hope this is helpful to those of you out there using MSSQL with PHP/Laravel.